nemwiz/cloud-for-web-applications/README.md

-# Frontend cloud architecture workshop
+# Cloud for web applications workshop

 # Before the workshop